mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 mosquitto.exe -v -c mosquitto.conf
 ```

-You should get messages similar to this
+You should get messages similar to this:
 1474406476: mosquitto version 1.4.10 (build date 24/08/2016 21:03:24.73) starting
 1474406476: Config loaded from mosquitto.conf.
 1474406476: Opening ipv6 listen socket on port 1883.